The AWARD-WINNING BOOK about YOU is now the 2015 MOTHER'S DAY VIDEO about YOU!!!

 Miriam's most important contribution to show business so far (and it's an epic one) may be her creation and mind altering-portrayal of the character Yitzhak, everyone's favorite drag-king, in Hedwig and the Angry Inch.
 She's long been one of the funniest women on TV in shows like Swingtown, G(Good) C(Christian) B(Belles), and The Good Wife.

-It was with real pleasure and excitement that I met Miriam recently at the Gershwin Hotel for a shoot.
+It was with real pleasure and excitement that I met Miriam recently at The (gorgeous) Carlton Hotel in New York for a shoot.
 Miriam wore a series of stunning gowns that day and managed to look gorgeous while flipping me off in each and every one of them.

 I've asked Miriam to explain this and more below.
 Take it away, Miriam…